shiroyasha/blog-source/source/posts/2021-07-14-proactive-cache-warming-in-a-microservice-based-architecture.html.md

 Our next challenge is how to make this page fast.

-Lets assume for the sake of the argument that both the Orders Service and the Customers Services take around `200ms` to respond, and that we don't have any viable way of making these response times faster.
+Let's assume for the sake of the argument that both the Orders Service and the Customer Services take around 200ms to respond and that we don't have any viable way of making these response times faster.

-This sets the minimal time to render the page to `400ms` plus the time it takes to process the data and prepare the HTML page.
-Let's say that the later part takes `100ms`.
-In total, `500ms` to respond.
+To render the page, we need to wait 200ms for the Orders Service, then 200ms for the Customers Service, and finally, we need some time to generate the HTML page, 100ms.
+The minimum time to render the page is 500ms, which is relatively slow.

-Caching is a common tool that we utilize to make slow things faster.
-Key/Value memory stores like redis can easily support `1ms` response times.
+Caching is a standard tool that we use to make slow things faster.
+Key/Value memory stores like Redis can easily support 1ms response times if we figure out how to use it effectively.

 Let's explore some caching strategies.

 ## Time-to-live based caching

-A simple-to-implement caching strategy is a time based one.
-This strategy renders the page and keeps in the cache for a given amount of time.
+A simple-to-implement caching strategy is a time-based one.
+This strategy renders the page and keeps it in the cache for a given amount of time.

 ``` ruby
 CACHE_EXPIRES_IN = 1.hour